MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_checkcounter.md

  A value of type <a href="..\d3dumddi\ns-d3dumddi-_d3dddiarg_createquery.md">D3DDDIQUERYTYPE</a> that identifies the counter identifier that info is retrieved for.

-#### - pActiveCounters [out]

-A pointer to a variable that receives the number of simultaneously active counters that are allocated for the creation of the counter identifier that the <i>Counter</i> parameter identifies.

 #### - pType [out]

 A pointer to a variable that receives one of the following values from the <b>D3DDDI_COUNTER_TYPE</b> enumeration that identifies the data type that the counter outputs.